bettercyber/aws/aws_cli_mfa.md

 ## AWS MFA IAM Policy

 ### Description
-The following policy forces IAM users to enable MFA before they can access any AWS resources via the Console or CLI.
+The following policy forces IAM users to enable MFA on their accounts before they can access any AWS resources via the Console or CLI.

 ### Policy
 ```